lux4rd0/unifi_protect_time_lapse/README.md

 ## Overview

-Unifi Protect Time Lapse connects to your UniFi Protect system to capture snapshots from your cameras at configurable intervals.
+Unifi Protect Time Lapse connects to your UniFi Protect system to capture camera snapshots at configurable intervals.
 These snapshots are then automatically compiled into time-lapse videos daily, giving you a condensed view of what happened throughout the day.

 ### Features